-(a) The Agency shall develop a method to assess a school's compliance with this subsection that shall be used to investigate complaints of non-compliance and by the Agency when evaluating applications for approval by accredited and non-accredited schools.
+(a) The Agency shall develop a standardized method to assess a school's compliance with this subsection that shall be used when evaluating applications for approval by accredited and non-accredited schools and to investigate complaints of non-compliance and by the Agency when evaluating applications for approval by accredited and non-accredited schools.
 The method shall provide indicators of compliance and shall be made available to schools for their ongoing self-assessment.